MJAlconcel8/GROUPERHackThe6IX/README.md

 Back-end Service: Firebase(Authentication, database)

 # How Does it Work?
 Thw user will be greeted with the a landing page that sucessfully adverties Grouper.
+The user can then click a get started button to register their account via Google.
+After registration is complete, the user is welcomed with an empty dashboard.
+In the top right corner, the user is able to create many different events.
+Once an event is added, it will appear in the user's dashboard.
+When the user clicks on their added event, it will lead them into a page, where it has an announcement tab welcoming those that joins the user event

 # Inspirations